-Figure 4: Same as Fig. 3 but zoomed in to the optical axis region.
+Figure 7: Same as Fig. 4 but zoomed in to the optical axis region.
 The five colored ×'s are the positions of quadratic function minimum for 50% - 90% encircled energy fit.
 The colored circles indicate their encircled energy radii.
-The black circles are the 1- σ fit errors.
+The black circles are the 1- $\sigma$ fit errors.
 The black × marks the optical axis position, taken as the mean of the above 5 minimums.
-The black oval is the 1- σ error ellipse.
-The + at the lower-left corner and the circles around it are the 5 ks on-axis observation (OBSID 19815) and its 50% - 90% encircled energy radii ×5.
+The black oval is the 1- $\sigma$ error ellipse.
+The x above the black oval and the circles around it are the 5 ks on-axis observation (OBSID 22845) and its 50% - 90% encircled energy radii ×5.

-Figure 5: Chandra optical axis positions on HRC-I since launch.
+Figure 8: Chandra optical axis positions on HRC-I since launch.
 Each position is labeled by the year-month.
-The ellipse around each position is the $1-\sigma$ measurement error ellipse for that given year.
+The ellipse around each position is the $1 - \sigma$ measurement error ellipse for that given year.
 The drift of optical axis position is consistent with the measurement errors.
 The optical axis position is very stable and well within a 10" region.
-Since year 2000, the optical axis drift was well within a 6" region.